 Mendability® for Autism was the basis for the research program and clinical trial at UCI, from which the paper was authored.
-Mendability for Autism uses a treatment known as Sensory Enrichment Therapy.
-Woo and Leon documented marked improvement in children with autism ages 3 to 12 who engaged in this sensory enrichment treatment.
+Mendability for Autism uses a modality known as Sensory Enrichment Therapy.
+Woo and Leon documented marked improvement in children with autism ages 3 to 12 who engaged in this sensory enrichment therapy.
 The study was published in the May 2013 edition of Behavioral Neuroscience.

 You may download the PDF here